junxit/us-congress-bills-111/metadata.md

 - 2009-12-08 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by the Yeas and Nays: (2/3 required): 404 - 0 (Roll no. 933). (text: CR 12/7/2009 H13526)
 - 2009-12-08 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by the Yeas and Nays: (2/3 required): 404 - 0 (Roll no. 933).(text: CR 12/7/2009 H13526)
 - 2009-12-09 — Received in the Senate and referred to the Committee on Armed Services.
+- 2009-12-22 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.
+- 2009-12-22 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.
+- 2009-12-22 — Senate Committee on Armed Services discharged by Unanimous Consent. (consideration: CR S13792)
+- 2009-12-22 — Senate Committee on Armed Services discharged by Unanimous Consent.(consideration: CR S13792)
+- 2009-12-23 — Message on Senate action sent to the House.